shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/using-custom-models-to-pass-macros-to-dynamic-creative-optimizations.md

 ---
-Title : Using Custom Models to Pass Macros to Dynamic Creative Optimizations Description : This document provides a solution to use a macro combined with a non-valuation custom model to ensure the Dynamic Creative Optimizations
+title: Using Custom Models to Pass Macros to Dynamic Creative Optimizations
+description: This article suggests using a macro and non-valuation custom model to ensure the Dynamic Creative Optimizations (DCO) receives targeted segments.
-(DCO) receives all the segments the user has been targeted on. ms.custom : data-science

 ---

-# Using Custom Models to Pass Macros to Dynamic Creative Optimizations
+# Using custom models to pass macros to dynamic creative optimizations

 This document provides a solution to use a macro combined with a non-valuation custom model to ensure the Dynamic Creative Optimizations (DCO) receives all the segments the user has been targeted on.

-## Problem Solutions
+## Problem solutions

 There are two solutions to ensuring the DCO receives all the segments the user has been targeted on.

-**Utilize the Split's Custom Values**
+**Utilize the split's custom values**

-In , users can utilize the splits <a href="invest/create-a-programmable-split.md" class="xref" target="_blank">custom value feature</a> (log-in required)
-to create a key-value pair and use the key as a macro.
+In, users can utilize the splits [custom value feature](../invest/create-a-programmable-split.md) (log-in required) to create a key-value pair and use the key as a macro.

-**Splits Custom Value Method**
+**Splits custom value method**

 - Use splits for segment targeting and then use the custom value field to assign a key-value pair to each split.
 - Use the key as a macro for the split's creative tag.
 Xandr will then populate this macro with the value specified in the splits.
 The DCO can then use value to serve a dynamic ad.

-**Problems With This Approach**
+**Problems with this approach**

--  only allows a limited number of splits per
-  ALI (100 splits only in ).
+- Only allows a limited number of splits per ALI (100 splits only in ).
 - You can only have one key-value pair per split and therefore only one custom macro per split.

-**Use the  Non-Valuation Custom Model**
+**Use the non-valuation custom model**

-Use
-a <a href="nonvaluation-custom-model.md" class="xref">non-valuation
-custom model</a> to create custom macros that to pass to the DCO.
+Use a [non-valuation custom model](nonvaluation-custom-model.md) to create custom macros that to pass to the DCO.
 This solution is more flexible than using the split's custom value feature as it enables the user to create as many macros as needed for each condition.

-**Non-Valuation Custom Model Method**
+**Non-valuation custom model method**

 1. Create a non-valuation custom model:

-    ``` pre
+    ```pre
     if segment[124541]:
         leaf_name: "Word"
         creative_macros["test1"]: "123456"